JupiterOne-Archives/docs-old/rcas/20210309-cognito-outage.md

 -   What went badly?

-    -   There was not significant action that could be taken to rectify the issue faster.
+    -   No significant action could be taken by JupiterOne to reduce time to recovery.
     -   Customers were actively trying to use the product while the outage occurred.
     -   Customers reported their automations broken because they were unable